 Note 2: The default confidence percentage considered by the system is 50%, but you can change it to any percentage as per your system characteristics.

-- While calculating the cycle time, the system takes into account all the cards ranging between the start and end column across multiple lanes in your Board who might have:
+- While calculating the cycle time, the system takes into account all the cards ranging between the start and end column across multiple lanes in your Board that might have:

 - Entered, exited, or moved beyond (to the right) the Done Column Type